thoduerr/development-tools/periodic-git-commit/README.md

 Available Environment Variables
 LOG_LEVEL: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is DEBUG.
-LOG_HANDLER: Set to file to log to a file or stream to log to the console.
-Default is stream.
-LOG_FILE: If LOG_HANDLER is file, set the filename.
-Default is app.log.
-LOG_FORMAT: Set the logging format.
-Default is '%(asctime)s [%(levelname)s] %(message)s'.
 OLLAMA_BASE_URL: Base URL for the Ollama LLM.
 Default is http://localhost:11434.
 TEMPERATURE: Temperature parameter for the LLM.
 Default is 0.0.
 MODEL_NAME: Default model name for the LLM.
 Default is 'llama3.1:8b'.